 Lac du Marcheur Copper-Cobalt Project, Quebec

-The Lac du Marcheur Cobalt Project covers an area of 1,780 hectares representing 35 active mineral claims, as well as an additional two pending claims hosting the Lac Pauzé showings (total of 119 ha) and is situated north and south of the Chilton Copper-Cobalt Project in Quebec, Canada.
+The Lac du Marcheur Cobalt Project covers an area of 1,780 hectares representing 36 active mineral claims and is situated north and south of the Chilton Copper-Cobalt Project in Quebec, Canada.

-The Company completed a heliborne geophysical program at the Project.
-The results of this heliborne Magnetic (MAG) and Time-Domain Electromagnetic (TDEM) survey have been processed BEEN IMAGED received.
+The Company completed a heliborne geophysical survey at the Project.
 Initial processing of the MAG (Figure 4a) and TDEM (Figure 4b) data has highlighted several conductors aligned and coincident with magnetic trends/lineaments trending NW-SE to NNE-SSW (Figures 4a and 4b).
 These conductors/anomalies may be associated with graphitic and/or sulphidic zones and field work is now required to identify the source of the conductors/anomalies.

 Figure 4a: Lac du Marcheur TMI Magnetics